 Partner: You!
 A partner is a white label reseller.

 Preview App: App solely developed for previewing other apps.
 We have a branded and white label option for iOS & Android.
 Users plug in their app code and it loads their app as if it were installed on their device.
 Find instructions for previewing apps here.

 Publish: The act of taking your app from demo to live.
 When partners publish their apps, we receive an upload request.
 We upload iOS apps, whereas partners upload their own Android apps.
-HTML5 apps are instantly live once published.
+Web Apps are instantly live once published.
 It takes 1-3 weeks for an iOS app to go live (3-5 business days for us to upload and 5-14 days for Apple to review it).
 It only takes about 24-48 hours for the Android app to go live after it’s uploaded to Google Developer.
-See the articles below for publishing instructions.

 Rebranding: Removal of a company’s logo, name, and documented connection to a product.
 Our platform is “rebranded” for our White Label clients.